survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 );
 ```

 T> The loader definition could be pushed to webpack configuration.
-I am using the inline form here to keep the example minimal.
+The inline form is used to keep the example minimal.

 `require.context` returns a function to `require` against.
 It also knows its module `id` and it provides a `keys()` method for figuring out the contents of the context.
 To give you a better example, consider the code below: